wikiZ/RedGuard/README.md

 The configuration options of cert are mainly for the configuration information of the HTTPS traffic exchange certificate between the sample and the C2 front-end facility.
 The proxy is mainly used to configure the control options in the reverse proxy traffic.
 The specific use will be explained in detail below.

 The SSL certificate used in the traffic interaction will be generated in the cert-rsa/ directory under the directory where RedGuard is executed.
-You can start and stop the basic functions of the tool by modifying the configuration file **(the serial number of the certificate is generated according to the timestamp , don't worry about being associated with this feature)**.
+You can start and stop the basic functions of the tool by modifying the configuration file **(the serial number of the certificate is generated according to the timestamp , don't worry about being associated with this feature)**.If you want to use your own certificate,Just rename them to ca.crt and ca.key.

 ```bash
 openssl x509 -in ca.crt -noout -text